feature23/rucksack/README.md

 * `OneShotLoadStrategy`: Enqueue the given number of tasks all at once.
 Does not repeat.
 * `RepeatLoadStrategy`: Repeat enqueueing the given count of tasks at each given interval until the given duration has passed.
+* `SteppedBurstLoadStrategy`: Enqueue an increasing (or decreasing) burst of tasks in a stepwise manner, regardless of how many are still running.